F-I-D-O/Manuals/manuals/GIS/Overpass Manual.md

 Additionally, there are shortcuts for querying multiple data types at once: `nr`, `nw`, `wr`, and `nwr`.

+The query statement can be filtered by:

+- tag filters in square brackets
+- query filters in parentheses

+### Tag Filters
 The [`<tag filters>`](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL#By_tag_(has-kv)) is a (possibly empty) set of filters applied to the data type, effectively filtering the elements by their tags.
 Each filter is enclosed in square brackets.
 There are several types of filters:

 - **key-value**: `key=value`, or `key!=value`